AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/local-dev.md

 ## Install the Universal Editor Service {#install-ue-service}

+The Universal Editor Service is not an entire copy of the Universal Editor, but only a subset of its features to ensure that calls from your local AEM environment are not routed over the internet, but from a defined endpoint you control.

 [NodeJS version 16](https://nodejs.org/en/download/releases) is required to run a local copy of the Universal Editor Service.

 The Universal Editor Service is distributed by AEM Engineering directly.
 Contact your engineer in the VIP program for a local copy.